European Commission (EC) Approves Henlius and Organon's POHERDY® (pertuzumab), the First Approved Biosimilar to PERJETA (pertuzumab) in Europe

 In Europe, POHERDY is indicated in combination with trastuzumab and docetaxel for the treatment of adults with HER2-positive metastatic or locally recurrent unresectable breast cancer, who have not received previous anti-HER2 therapy or chemotherapy for metastatic disease.
 POHERDY is also indicated for use in combination with trastuzumab and chemotherapy as (i) neoadjuvant treatment of adults with HER2-positive, locally advanced, inflammatory, or early stage breast cancer at high risk of recurrence and (ii) adjuvant treatment of adults with HER2-positive early breast cancer at high risk of recurrence.

 In 2022, Henlius entered into a license and supply agreement with Organon, granting Organon the exclusive commercialization rights to several biosimilars, including POHERDY.
-The agreement covers exclusive global commercialization rights except for China.6
+The agreement covers exclusive global commercialization rights except for China.[6]

 About POHERDY® (pertuzumab) in the E.U.